marcocast/swimmingpools-dublin/README.md

 _heroku create {heroku-app-name}_

 Create an Backendless application :
-_singup here https://backendless.com and call the app the same as the Heroku app : {heroku-app-name}_
+_singup here https://backendless.com and use the same Heroku app name {heroku-app-name}_

 Create an Stormpath application :
-_singup here https://stormpath.com and call the app the same as the Heroku app : {heroku-app-name}_
+_singup here https://stormpath.com and use the same Heroku app name {heroku-app-name}_

 Clone this project locally and attach it to Heroku :
 _git remote add heroku git@heroku.com:{heroku-app-name}.git_